mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 Rolling back the JSON file
 ---------------------
-If we mis-add a suggested exclusion or an app changes in significant ways, we may need to quickly update the suggested apps file.
+If we mistakenly add a suggested exclusion or an app changes in significant ways, we may need to quickly update the suggested apps file.

 [This section will be written after Monday's meeting, as it greatly depends on where the document is served from.]